Evranovich/Evranovich/README.md

 - 👋 Hi, I’m @Evranovich
-- 👀 I’m interested in apk creation
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Bash scripting and Python
-- 💞️ I’m looking to collaborate on many java project
+- 💞️ I’m looking to collaborate on many project
-- 📫 You can reach me on Instagram @young_hugo._.e
+- 📫 You can reach me on LinkedIn

 <!---
 Evranovich/Evranovich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.